With Ember 1.0 RC8, we have reached the final RC before 1.0 final, which

 In short, properties that get set during initialization, whether they

-were already set on the prototype, passed as a hash to create, or set
+were already set on the prototype, passed as a hash to create

 If you have some code that you want to run both on initialization and